stougeiro/sourcerer-router/README.md

 # sourcerer-router
-Provides a simple and customizable router for PHP applications
+Provides a simple and customizable router for PHP applications.